“For music and service to become your way of life, you must confront economic realities.”

 That is, they take lessons from one individual over a span of years and depend on that person to cultivate their artistic, technical, and career skills.

-Does that educational arrangement make sense?
+Does that educational arrangement make sense for contemporary music students?

 Apprenticeship in the Pre-Industrial World

-When cultures and technologies changed little from one generation to the next, apprentices could reasonably expect that the knowledge masters conveyed would remain relevant.
+When cultures and technologies changed little from one generation to the next, apprentices could reasonably expect that the knowledge that masters conveyed would remain relevant.

 In the 18th century, let’s say, blacksmith apprentices could gain the ability to make horseshoes under the assumption that horseshoes would be in demand throughout their lifetimes.